quisquous/cactbot/docs/LogGuide.md

 ## 24:LimitBreak

 This log line is recorded every server tick where limit break energy is generated while in combat in a light or full party.
 (Generation is not recorded while at cap.)
-It starts at 0x0000 at the beginning of the instance (or encounter in the case of a single-encounter instance,) and counts up by 0x00DC (220 decimal) until the limit break is used, or to a max of 0x7530 (30,000 decimal).
+It starts at 0x0000 at the beginning of the instance (or encounter in the caseof a single-encounter instance,) and counts up by 0x00DC (220 decimal,) until the limit break is used, or the instance's maximum limit value is reached.
 This rate of increase is constant, but other actions taken can cause extra increments to happen independent of the base increase.
 (These other increments occur in the same packet as the base rate, but separately.)

 Each limit break bar is 0x2710 (10,000 decimal) units.
+Thus, the maximum possible recorded value would be 0x7530.

 ## 25:NetworkEffectResult

 This log line appears to be recorded at any time an actor is targeted by a hostile action.
-It appears that the action must hit and must deal non-zero damage OR must inflict its effect in order to generate this log line.
+It appears that the action must hit and must deal non-zero damage, OR must inflict its effect in order to generate this log line.
 Individual DoT ticks do not appear to generate separate lines.

 This line's structure (parsed) is
 `25:Player Object ID:Sequence Number:Current HP:Max HP:Current MP:Max MP:Current TP:Max TP:Position X:Position Y:Position Z:Facing:[packet data thereafter]`